LKS-CHART/threetips/README.md

 myself.
 Inspired by [Thoughtbot’s TIL](https://github.com/thoughtbot/til), I hope to use this medium as a way to document the little tricks and hacks I pick up along the way.
-Topics will probably involve my interests, which are currently R programming, Shiny development, and statistical/machine learning modeling.
+Topics will involve my areas of interests, which are currently R programming, Shiny development, and statistical/machine learning modeling.